nodeloophole/nodeloophole.github.io/content.md

 Developers can get excited in wanting to try new things or approaching things in different ways.
 At times that's good.
 At other times, staying the course is the most beneficial to the project.

 ---
+##### Project management helps efficiency

+Tease out when a developer is having problems

+* Have an understanding of how long a task should take
+* Use stand-ups / status meeting to uncover delays
+ - Need help?
+ - Spinning wheels
+ - Other interference / distractions

+---
 # some clever summary